RSMadhuri66/avsdbgr_7nm/README.md

 # Simulation and Characterization of SBCM bandgap reference circuit for ASAP 7nm PDK

+## What is a bandgap Circuit?

+A bandgap reference circuit is an essential analog building block used to generate a stable and precise reference voltage that remains nearly constant across variations in temperature, supply voltage, and manufacturing process.
+It typically produces a voltage around 1.2V, which corresponds to the energy bandgap of silicon.
+The circuit achieves temperature independence by combining two voltage components—one that increases with temperature (PTAT: Proportional To Absolute Temperature) and one that decreases with temperature (CTAT: Complementary To Absolute Temperature)—in such a way that their temperature effects cancel each other out.

+## Why do we need a bandgap circuit in 7nm Design?

+In advanced nodes like 7nm, where circuits operate at low supply voltages and are highly sensitive to fluctuations, the role of a bandgap reference becomes even more critical.
+It provides a reliable voltage baseline required for biasing analog components such as voltage regulators, analog-to-digital converters (ADCs), phase-locked loops (PLLs), and sensor interfaces within digital systems.
+Since 7nm designs also face increased PVT (Process, Voltage, Temperature) variation, a bandgap reference ensures system stability and performance by anchoring these analog subsystems with a consistent reference.

 ## Tools Required for Simulization and characterization

 - Vitual Box (Ubuntu) for Windows or UTM (Ubuntu Image) for Mac OS